rdmpage/wikidata-queries/README.md

 # Wikidata queries

 Examples of Wikidata queries relevant to stuff I work on.
-Includes discussion of how to add data.
+Includes discussion of how to add data, and federated queries.

 ## Source(s) of a taxon name in Wikidata